 - Building relationships between mentors and students

-- Mentor resources are available to help mentors create engaging and fun RTM sessions.
+- Resources are available to help mentors create engaging and fun RTM sessions.

-- We provide extensive training to our mentors
+- Extensive training is provided to our mentors

-- A closed feedback loop helps to improve our program and the mentor-student relationship
+- A closed feedback loop provides individual input to improve the mentor-student relationship

 - Opportunity to participate in Careers in the Classroom

 Once mentors complete our screening and training process, they are matched with a student and begin weekly sessions.
-The session time will remain consistent and we ask mentors to block off the time on their calendars for the school year.
-Each mentor has one student with whom they will work for the entire school year.
+The session time will remain consistent for the school year.
+We ask mentors to block off the time on their calendars for the sessions.
+Each mentor has one student with whom they will mentor and tutor for the entire school year.
 Mentors and students log in to their whiteboards via our school pages.
 Each session lasts between 45 minutes and one hour.
 Students can bring questions from their homework or class sessions.
 In addition, we encourage mentors to create real-world application problems for students to do during their sessions.
 Our mentor resources page has links to many good websites which mentors can draw upon when planning their sessions.

-The vision of this program is for sessions to go beyond tutoring and truly to be mentoring.
+Our vision is for each session to be a balance of mentoring and tutoring.
 In order to accomplish this, mentors must work to develop a relationship with their students and help students to see the application of math and science in the real world.

 Each week, our program coordinators connect with the classroom teachers to find out what students are learning in class.
-The updates are posted to the class calendar so that mentors can easily view the information.
+The updates are posted to the resources page for each school so that mentors can easily view the information.

 You can view a real RTM session here.